2013-2014 Concert Season

 The 23rd Annual PACC Christmas Concert and Carol Sing will be performed by the PACC Festival Chorus and Youth Choir, and feature our Artists in Residence Jeffrey Brody (Organist and Festival Chorus Director), Andrea Hart (Flutist and Youth Choir Director), and Vox Lucens, an Early Music A Capella choral group directed by Jay Lane.
 This year’s concert brings us a proper English Christmas featuring familiar carols and English composers such as John Rutter, Benjamin Britten and Geoffrey Shaw.
 The music will span the centuries, from days of knights and castles to present day with full choral works as well as solos, small groups, and instrumentalists.
 The concert will include selections from Messiah, Early Music, and familiar pieces like “In the Bleak Mid-Winter” and “The Wassail Song.”
 And, as always, the audience will be invited to sing along to some Christmas carols to open and close the concert.

 A cookie and dessert reception in the Parish Hall will follow the concert.
 A free-will donation to support the music program will be accepted at the door.
+Read the press release for the concert for more information.

 Widening Circles of Influence with Christina Stripling, Cello and Jeffrey Brody, Organ